-Red Violet, Inc. ("we," "us," "our," "red violet," or the "Company"), a Delaware corporation, is a software and services company specializing in big data analysis, providing cloud-based, mission-critical solutions to enterprises in a variety of industries. red violet's mission is to transform data into intelligence utilizing our proprietary technology platform to solve complex problems for our clients.
-Harnessing the power of data fusion and powerful analytics, we transform data into intelligence, in a fast and efficient manner, so our clients can spend their time on what matters most -- running their organizations with confidence.
+Red Violet, Inc. ("we," "us," "our," "red violet," or the "Company"), a Delaware corporation, is dedicated to making the world a safer place and reducing the cost of doing business.
+We specialize in data fusion and analytics, providing cloud-based, mission-critical solutions to enterprises with use cases including fraud detection, risk mitigation, due diligence and marketing.
 Through our intelligent platform, CORETM, we uncover the relevance of disparate data points utilizing our analytical capabilities to provide real-time and insightful views of people, businesses, assets and their interrelationships.
-We empower clients across markets and industries to better execute all aspects of their business, from managing risk, identifying fraud and abuse, and ensuring legislative compliance, to debt recovery.